 While using the VBA code in Excel, we can find out that the Excel file size increases to some extent.
 For a large Excel file, it is difficult to work on because it may slow down your Excel functioning.
 That’s why Excel reduction is a must.
 In this article, we will show how to reduce Excel file size with macro.
 I hope you find this article informative and solve lots of problems regarding file reduction.

-11 Effective Ways to Reduce Excel File Size with Macro
+How to Reduce Excel File Size with Macro: 11 Easy Ways

 1. Saving Excel File in Binary Format

 The first and most effective method is to save the file in binary format.
 By using this file format, you can reduce Excel file size to some extent.
 To understand the method properly, follow the steps.

 - Go to the File tab in the ribbon and select the Save As option.

 - Select the Browse option from the Save As section.